 Daily life can be stressful.
 From tight deadlines to dealing with traffic and unruly co-workers, by the end of a week you can feel drained.
 Luckily, there is hiking.
-It gives us a chance to clear our minds and really get close to the sheer beauty that exists in nature.
-Here are four great hikes in the High Sierra for all abilities that you may want to check out.
+It gives us a chance to clear our minds and get close to the sheer beauty that exists in nature.
+Here are seven great hiking Sierra Nevada trails for all abilities that you may want to check out.

 Druid Stones Trail Hike